redhat-developer/gitops-operator/docs/Integrate GitOps with Secrets Management.md

   provider: aws  \\ Specify the provider as aws
   parameters:  \\ Specify provider-specific parameters
     objects: |
-      - objectName: "gitops-secret"  \\ This is the secret name you created in AWS
+      - objectName: "<your-secret-name>"  \\ This is the secret name you created in AWS
         objectType: "secretsmanager"
 ```
 After pushing this YAML file to your GitOps repository, the namespace-scoped `SecretProviderClass` resource will be populated in the target application page in Argo CD UI.
 You may need to manually **Sync** the `SecretProviderClass` resource if the Sync Policy your application is not set to Auto.